 Director, Aseptic and Thermal Processing

 Rafal Knap is the Director of Aseptic and Thermal Processing at IEH.
 Mr. Knap earned his M.S. in Food Science and his B.S. in Microbiology from the University of British Columbia.
-Knap uses his extensive experience in microbiology, conventional thermal, and aseptic processing to design and manage complex validation projects of aseptic processing and packing equipment.
-In addition, he provides technical assistance to food industry companies in areas of thermal food processing (as a “Process Authority”) and food safety (low/high-acid foods, aseptic food products, food microbiology, risk assessment, GMPs, QC/QA issues and re-call assistance).
-Prior to working at IEH, Knap worked for the National Food Processors Association and the National Food Laboratory.
+Knap uses his extensive experience in microbiology, and conventional thermal and aseptic processing to design and manage complex validation projects of aseptic processing and packing equipment.
+In addition, he provides technical assistance to food producers in areas of thermal food processing (as a “Process Authority”) and food safety (low/high-acid foods, aseptic food products, food microbiology, risk assessment, GMPs, QC/QA issues and re-call assistance).
+Prior to working at IEH, Mr. Knap worked for the National Food Processors Association and the National Food Laboratory.
 His roles included providing consulting services to clients in the areas of thermal processing, food safety, new technologies and on issues pertaining to food microbiology, food safety, risk assessment, food processing equipment and process design.